kexiZeroing/kexiZeroing.github.io/src/blog/react-hooks-clone-and-related-concepts.md

 > `useCallback` and `useMemo` for props don’t prevent re-renders by themselves.
 They only create stable references. `React.memo` is what actually checks those references and prevents re-renders.
 >
 > You should treat `useCallback` as a performance optimization only, which means your code should still work if you remove it.
 It might not work as efficiently as before, but it also shouldn't crash.
+>
+> If we don't have any dependencies, we can even just move the function outside of our component to make it stable - no `useCallback` with empty dependency array necessary.

 Note that in the example above, `ChildComponent` does not automatically re-render because its parent component's states change.
 But if the parent's parent `SomeOutsideComponent` re-renders, it creates a new React element for `<ChildComponent />` (a new object).
 That causes `MovingComponent` to re-render, even if nothing inside changed.